isard-vdi/isard-docker-develop/README.md

 ## Start a complete virtualization environtment

 - Install docker & docker-compose: https://docs.docker.com/compose/install/

 	For your convenience there is a Fedora automated script on install folder

+- Download or build the images:

+    To download the images run:
+    docker-compose pull

+    To build the images run:
+    docker-compose build

 - Run: docker-compose up -d

-	It will download images and start containers.
+	It will start containers.
 When finished connect to: https://<your-ip>

 NOTE: Containers will start automatically next time you start or restart docker service (systemctl start docker)